odrath/99designs_data_challenge/README.md

 ```

-Secondly, I looked into what was the 'next purchase' category and then did the second purchase take place.
+Secondly, I looked into what was the 'next purchase' category and when did the second purchase take place.

 > Comment: If the second purchase was processed before the first design was delivered, it might be better to effectively treat the third (forth... ect) purchase as the second.
 For the purpose of this excercise I have ignored this, as well as did not look at the third and the following purchases.